georchestra/georchestra/ldapadmin/README.md

 * `privateKey`
 * `publicKey`

-See https://github.com/georchestra/georchestra/blob/master/config/README.md for details on how to configure these two parameters.
+See [the configuration guide](../config/README.md) for details on how to configure these two parameters.

 ### Set of required fields